 If you’re looking for a new opportunity, you’re in luck.

 You’re probably on Amazon at least a few times a day stocking up on the essentials, scoring deals on tech and fashion, and even streaming movies, TV shows, and music—so why not turn your online obsession into a job?
 The company just announced that it plans to create more than 5,000 new part-time jobs over the next year.
+And as of June 2017, there are still 200 open positions still available.
 The best part?
 These are work-from-home roles.
 Yes, you’ll be able to work for Amazon in your pajamas.

 The jobs are in the company’s virtual customer service program, which allows employees to work from home as a customer service agent.
 If employees work 20 hours a week, they’ll receive benefits (life and disability insurance, dental and vision insurance paid fully, and funding towards medical insurance) and can take advantage of Amazon Career Choice, a program that will pre-pay 95 percent of tuition for courses in in-demand fields.